 Rosengarten, Alter Aargauerstalden 31b, 3006

 3. Stroll through the Botanical Garden of university of Bern

 A very diverse and beautiful colourful escape.
 Even if you are not that interested in plants and flowers you will be impressed.
 The Botanical Garden has several divisions.
-One-The Alpinum – that focuses on montane ecosystem with special focus on Swiss flora but also displaying endangered species from Europe, Asia and North America.
+The Alpinum focuses on montane ecosystem with special focus on Swiss flora and also displays endangered species from Europe, Asia and North America.
 The Palm House focuses on tropical plants such as coconuts, bananas and coffee.
 The botanical includes also spaces that cover tropical, subtropical and desert environments and vegetation.

 Bern Museums, some of the biggest and finest of Switzerland!

 Bern museums stand out on the list of top things to do in Bern.
 Here’s an extensive list.